 Unfortunately, there are many reasons for bread machine bread collapses.
 Below are some of the most common reasons with potential solutions.
 FYI – If you like to bake homemade bread in your oven, many of these problems can also occur with oven-baked breads.
 However, if you are looking for bread recipes, please visit Bread Dad’s bread machine recipes or easy bread recipes sections.

 Read the manufacturer’s instruction manual for your bread machine to make sure you are operating your bread machine safely and effectively.
 Your manuals should have tips on how to fix bread collapses associated with your particular machine.
 In addition, always wear oven mitts when dealing with a hot bread machine, hot oven, etc.

 Reasons & Solutions

 - Not measuring the ingredients correctly.
-You should use a proper measuring spoon (do not use a dinner spoon to measure ingredients), you should not over or underfill a measuring cup, etc. For the most accurate results, many people like to use a kitchen scale.
+You should use a proper measuring spoon (do not use a dinner spoon to measure ingredients), you should not over or underfill a measuring cup, etc. For the most accurate results, many people (especially international bakers) like to use a kitchen scale.

 - Too much liquid was added.
 Measure your liquid ingredients carefully.
 If the dough looks too wet, you can add a little more flour (gradually) until the dough consistency looks right.